 Pregnant women

-Latent iron deficiency 10 ml (2 scoops) of Ferrum Lek ® syrup per day.
+Latent iron deficiency 10 ml (2 measuring spoons) of Ferrum Lek ® syrup per day.

-Iron-deficiency anemia 20-30 ml (4-6 scoops) of Ferrum Lek® syrup per day until the hemoglobin concentration is normalized.
-After that, you should continue to take 10 ml (2 scoops) of Ferrum Lek ® syrup per day, at least until the end of pregnancy, to replenish iron stores in the body.
+Iron-deficiency anemia 20-30 ml (4-6 scoops) of Ferrum Lek ® syrup per day until the hemoglobin concentration normalizes.
+After this, you should continue to take 10 ml (2 scoops) of Ferrum Lek ® syrup per day, at least until the end of pregnancy to replenish iron reserves in the body.

-Daily doses of the drug Ferrum Lek ® syrup for the prevention and treatment of iron deficiency in the body
+Daily doses of Ferrum Lek ® syrup for the prevention and treatment of iron deficiency in the body

 Side effect

 Ferrum Lek ® is generally well tolerated.
-Side effects are mostly mild and transient.
+Side effects are predominantly mild and transient.

 From the gastrointestinal tract

-rarely: pain in the abdomen, nausea, constipation, diarrhea, dyspepsia, vomiting, discoloration of feces (due to the elimination of non-absorbed iron, has no clinical significance).
+very rarely: abdominal pain, nausea, constipation, diarrhea, dyspepsia, vomiting, change in color of feces (due to the excretion of unabsorbed iron, has no clinical significance).

 Overdose